Goal Setting Options Abound

 Most companies create mission and vision statements.
 Many will combine those with corporate values to help encourage certain attitudes and build a company culture.

 Of all the types I have experienced, North Star Goals are my favorite.
 It goes hand-in-hand with my love of intentionality because if you want to achieve that thing (whatever it is), you need to do it on purpose.
+And a true North Star can also help you overcome the idea blockers present in the psychology of innovation.

 A team can mix and match these tools as much as they like – they are not mutually exclusive.
 I’ve seen that a team will try something for a while and ditch it if they don’t like it.
 Each team is a little different, and some trial-and-error is needed to find what works for them.